Frequently Asked Questions & Practice Policies

 FEE SCHEDULE & PAYMENT POLICY

-Salt + Light Psychiatry, PLLC is a direct-pay (self-pay) practice and does not participate with insurance plans.
-We are considered out-of-network for all insurance carriers and do not accept Medicare, Medicaid, or Tricare.
-Patients pay out-of-pocket for all appointments.
+Salt + Light Psychiatry is currently in network with HealthSmart, Mutliplan, and NPPN insurance, and an out-of-network practice with all other insurance companies.
+We do not accept Medicare, Medicaid, or Tricare.
+Out-of-network patients pay out-of-pocket for all appointments.
 Most private insurance companies reimburse 50-80% of the out-of-network cost to the patient.
 However, as each insurance plan is different, it is not guaranteed that an insurance company will reimburse the patient for the mental health services they received.
 Please contact your insurance company to find out exactly what will be covered.
 Please note, patients cannot request reimbursement from Medicaid, Medicare, or Tricare for our services.
 Medicaid, Medicare, or Tricare do no reimburse patients for out-of-network mental health services.

 We will provide a superbill to our patients after each appointment.
 A "Superbill" is a medical billing receipt for an appointment with an out-of-network provider.
 It includes diagnoses, CPT billing codes, fees, and date of service.
 Patients can choose to submit the superbill to their insurance company directly to request reimbursement.
 As each insurance plan is different, submitting a superbill does not guarantee that an insurance company will reimburse the patient for the mental health services they received.

 Patients are required to save a credit or debit card on file when scheduling their first appointment.
-Full payment will be charged to the card on file at the time of appointment even if you plan to request reimbursement from your insurance, FSA, or HSA.
+If you are an out-of-network patient, full payment will be charged to the card on file at the time of appointment even if you plan to request reimbursement from your insurance, FSA, or HSA.
 Payment is charged at the time of the appointment through our secure payment gateway.
 New appointments cannot be scheduled and ongoing medication scripts cannot be provided if there is an outstanding balance on the account.
+For in-network patients, co-pays will be collected and the insurance company will be billed accordingly.

 NO SHOW & LATE CANCELLATION POLICY